homeday-de/homeday-blocks/README.md

 npm run test:unit:watch
 ```

+#### Gotchas
+- `tests/` is an alias for `<rootDir>/tests/`
+- The form components share many classes (mostly `field--*`), to avoid repeatedly defining some of them in each form test, [FIELD_CLASSES.js](https://github.com/homeday-de/homeday-blocks/blob/develop/tests/unit/forms/FIELD_CLASSES.js) contains the most common classes we need for testing.
+Feel free to add more classes.

 ## Deployment

 The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will deploy storybook automatically to our [showcase env](http://hd-storybook.s3-website.eu-central-1.amazonaws.com/develop/), once PR is merged to `develop` branch.
 Additionally, you can deploy your current working branch locally, by running